ric2b/Vivaldi-browser/chromium/docs/contributing.md

 - If the author or their company is not listed, the CL should include a new AUTHORS entry.
   - Ensure the new entry is reviewed by a reviewer who works for Google.
+  - Contributor License Agreement can be verified by Googlers at http://go/cla.
   - If there is a corporate CLA for the author's company, it must list the person explicitly (or the list of authorized contributors must say something like "All employees").
 If the author is not on their company's